vcon-dev/vcon-fadapter/README.md

      - Sender and receiver phone numbers
    - Creation time set from file modification time

 4. **HTTP Posting**: The vCon is posted to the configured conserver endpoint with authentication headers.
+If ingress lists are configured, the vCon is automatically routed to the specified processing queues.

 5. **State Tracking**: Processed files are tracked in a JSON state file to prevent reprocessing.